-Shifts in our working practices require a new kind of thinking when it comes to managing and leading team members.
+Shifts in our working practices also require new ways of thinking regarding leadership and performance management.
 Fortunately, there are many digital tools around to support remote leadership.
-But do appraisals really work online?
+But do online employee appraisals really work?
 Even with increased technical flexibility, is it possible to have the discussion remain personal and of equally high quality as a face-to-face conversation?

 1. Ensure a calm and personal setting

-Choose a time when neither is rushing from another appointment or moving fast on to the next.
-A calm location also makes it more natural to turn on the video connection and ensures that there is no excess noise.
+It’s best to choose a time when neither is rushing from another appointment or moving fast on to the next.
+Ensuring that both parties find a quiet location will also make the whole process a lot nicer.

 In some remote meeting situations, participants start without having their video connections on.
 This may be because it has become a habit in the organisation, the internet connection is bad, or participants may avoid presenting their home clothes and uncombed hair to others.
-However, seeing each other makes the discussion more personal, so make sure to encourage the use of a video connection.
+However, seeing each other allows for more personal, transparent communication, so make sure to encourage the use of a video connection.

 2. Careful technical preparation

-A successful and efficient appraisal discussion requires both parties to carefully prepare.
+A successful and efficient appraisal meeting requires both parties to prepare carefully.
 In addition to preparing the actual content, it is essential to ensure technical functionality in advance.

 The main focus should be on the content of the discussion, not on the technical details.
-This is self-evident, but often overlooked: we have all been in meetings that start with technical difficulties, which eats up valuable time from the actual discussion and steers the focus away from what really matters.
+However, we have all been in meetings that start with technical difficulties.
+They eat up valuable time from the actual discussion and steer the focus away from what really matters.

 3. Structure and steer the conversation with different tools

-Online tools have a lot of offer when it comes to developing your appraisal practices in general.
+Online tools have a lot to offer when it comes to developing your appraisal process in general.
 Perhaps this might present you with the perfect opportunity to finally ditch the pen and paper and go fully digital?

 Including some offline elements can be fun, too.
-Enjoy a fresh cup of coffee during the discussion or agree on some other physical setting that will create a similar context for both of you.
-This creates a feeling of really being in the same space, even though you are sharing it through an online connection.
+Enjoying a cup of coffee during the discussion or agreeing on some other physical setting will create a similar context for both of you.
+This creates a feeling of being in the same space even though you are sharing it through an online connection.

 4. Remember the main principles of an equal dialogue

-The same main principles of a good appraisal discussion apply even if when the discussion is moved online: a good appraisal process should be individual, consistent, fair, data-driven and forward-looking.
+The same main principles of a good appraisal discussion apply even when the discussion is moved online: a good appraisal process should be individual, consistent, fair, data-driven, and forward-looking.

 While technology offers new possibilities, it is good to keep the dynamics of previous discussions in mind.
-If your team member has been satisfied with your previous appraisal discussion, try to stick to the elements that made them successful in the first place also in the online format.
+If your team member has been satisfied with your previous appraisal review process, try to stick to the elements that made them successful in the first place also in the online format.